docarray/docarray/docs/data_types/text/text.md

 ## Load text file

-If your text data is too long to be written inline or if it is stored in a file, you can also define the url as a [`TextUrl`][docarray.typing.url.text_url.TextUrl] first and then load the text data.
+If your text data is too long to be written inline or if it is stored in a file, you can also define the URL as a [`TextUrl`][docarray.typing.url.text_url.TextUrl] first and then load the text data.

 Let's first define a schema: